HiPERCAM/hipercam/docs/reduction.rst

-If you identify a star (or stars) as "reference apertures", their position is the first to be determined and then used to offset the location before searching for other stars.
+If you identify a star (or stars) as "reference apertures", their position is the first to be determined and then used to offset the location before carrying out profile fits for other stars.
 If you choose a well-isolated reference star, this can allow cope with large changes in position from frame to frame, while maintaining a tight search on non-reference stars which may be close to other objects and be difficult to locate using a more wide-ranging search.
 Sensible use of this can avoid the need to link apertures in some cases.

 Defocussed images
 -----------------

 Defocussing is often used in exoplanet work.
-Defocussed images are not well fit by gaussian of moffat profiles.
+Defocussed images are not well fit by either gaussian or moffat profiles.
 In this case, when measuring the object position, you should hold the FWHM fixed and use a large FWHM, comparable to the width of the image.
 Experiment for best results.
-Probably raise the threshold for bad data rejection as well.
-The idea is simply to get a sort of weighted centroid, and there is no point trying to fit the profile.
+You should also raise the threshold for bad data rejection as well.
+The idea is simply to get a sort of weighted centroid, and you will not get a good profile fit.
+For very defocussed images, it is important to avoid too narrow a FWHM otherwise you could end up zeroing in on randome peaks in the profile.

 Linked apertures
 ----------------